The Story of His Early Years

 Young adult readers will find his story richly entertaining as well as informative.

-Cathryn Carroll is Managing Editor at the Publications and Information Dissemination unit of the Laurent Clerc National Deaf Education Center in Washington, DC.
+Cathryn Carroll is the former managing editor of Publications and Information Dissemination at the Laurent Clerc National Deaf Education Center at Gallaudet University.

 TEL 1-800-621-2736; (773) 568-1550 8 am - 5 pm CST